ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 # Real time inventory demo GitOps

-This gitops uses OpenShift GitOps to manage the deployment of the real-time inventory solution.
+This repository uses OpenShift GitOps to manage the deployment of the real-time inventory solution.

 ## Scenario presentation